What Should You Do After a California Car Accident?

 When you are involved in a car collision, it is important that you immediately or as soon as possible have your car examined for any defects in the car.
-There might be something wrong with your car that you don't know about because of this collision that could create greater danger, greater exposure to your own safety.
+There might be something wrong with your car that you don't know about because this collision could create greater danger and greater exposure to your own safety.
+Our Orange County car accident attorney details further.

 If your car is totaled out, you end up being in a very difficult spot.
 You are never going to get full value for the value of your car when it gets totaled out.
 The insurance companies use blue book value, they will also pull some advertisements to show what different cars are selling, but it never properly reimburses you for the value of your car.
 You are not entitled to a jury trial over the value of your car, you are only entitled to arbitration.
 Arbitrations are very difficult to win.
 You just have an individual, one person making the decision on the value of your car and it is rarely worth the cost and time of fighting over that.